guibros/HopTest/readme.md

 3. The "neutral" column is for the base string attached to the key.
 For each additional language (each additional `Content.XX.resx` file), a dedicated column will be available (Here, French column).

 4. To add a keyword, press the white plus button.
-Input in cameltoe a keyword corresponding with the words that will be translated.
+Input in camelcase a keyword corresponding with the words that will be translated.
 In the neutral and other columns, enter the strings equivalent corresponding to the different column languages.
 <img width="676" alt="image" src="https://github.com/guibros/HopTest/assets/116329812/82a84805-7256-4828-ae42-697b82702be9">